 Where is Alex Rae now?

-Unfortunately the 2008-09 season, which was Rae’s third season at the club, was his last and he was sacked in October 2008 with his team lying in eighth place in the league (although only six points off of the top).
+When Rae left Rangers in 2006 he was appointed player-manager of Scottish First Division side Dundee where he enjoyed second and third place finishes before getting the sack in October 2008 with his team lying in eighth place in the league (although only six points off of the top).

-Rae wasn’t out of football for long and he joined former Wolves team mate Paul Ince in July 2009 as first team coach at Milton Keynes Dons.
+He wasn’t out of football for long and he joined former Wolves team-mate Paul Ince in July 2009 as first team coach at Milton Keynes Dons.

 After Ince left MK Dons, Rae followed him to his new club, Notts County in October 2010 as his assistant manager, but this was only a short tenure and both men left the club the following April after losing nine games in a row which was a club record.